 I know that many people are interested in selling their scroll saw projects.
-The issue here is that not all people are willing to buy what you make.
-So, that opens up the topic of scroll saw projects that sell.
-What scroll saw projects are selling?
+The big issue here is, that not all people are willing to buy what you make.
+So, that opens up the topic of discussion on scroll saw projects that sell.

 Scroll Saw Signs

-For some reason this particular scroll saw project was by far the most popular.
+For some reason, this particular scroll saw project was by far the most popular scroll saw project that sells.
 Anytime I looked for scroll saw projects for sale I ran into; Family name signs, Wedding signs, General sayings type signs, and even name signs.

 On Amazon, it seemed that signs were the most purchased scroll saw project out there.
 As I looked at some of the signs though, many were more of a wood etching type of work.
 It appears one could do a bit of Intarsia style wood art and create some of the same things I saw there.